2001 Indianapolis 500: Box score

+Race statistics

 National anthem controversy

-For the pre-race ceremonies, the Speedway invited Steven Tyler of Aerosmith to perform "The Star-Spangled Banner."
-At the time, Aerosmith was kicking off their Just Push Play Tour, and in the days leading up to the race, struck a deal with Heritage Motorsports to sponsor Jeff Ward's car during the race.
+For the pre-race ceremonies, the Speedway invited Steven Tyler of Aerosmith to perform "The Star-Spangled Banner".
+At the time, Aerosmith was kicking off their Just Push Play Tour, and earlier in the year had performed in the halftime show of Super Bowl XXXV.
+In the days leading up to the race, the band struck a deal with Heritage Motorsports to sponsor Jeff Ward's car during the race.
 The performance was widely regarded by observers as one of the worst and most controversial renditions of the U.S. national anthem ever.

 The national anthem performer at the Indianapolis 500 is normally backed-up by the Purdue All-American Marching Band; however, the band was only allowed to play the opening chorus.
 Tyler began the song with a harmonica solo, then tossed the instrument into the crowd.
 He finished the song a cappella.
 Tyler took artistic license to the extreme, and altered the last line of the song from "...the home of the brave" to "...the home of the Indianapolis 500."
 The crowd, television and radio commentators, along with military Medal of Honor recipients in attendance due to the Memorial Day holiday, had a largely negative response to the performance.
 Tyler apologized and stated he meant no disrespect.
 Said Tyler, "I'm very proud to be an American, and live in the home of the brave."

 Speedway president Tony George released a statement the following Tuesday citing "While we are certainly sorry that some were offended, it was neither our intention nor that of Mr. Tyler to be disrespectful.
 All of us have the utmost respect for the sacrifice our veterans have made for us."

 The harmonica Tyler threw into the crowd was reported to be retrieved by Purdue band member David Hornthal.
 On the February 20, 2012 episode of Pawn Stars, a harmonica purported to be the one Tyler threw into the crowd was presented, but did not sell.